pymupdf/PyMuPDF/docs/page.rst

       :arg int rotate: the text orientation.
 Accepted values are integer multiples of 90°.
 Invalid entries receive a rotation of 0.

       :arg bool richtext: treat ``text`` as HTML syntax.
-This allows to achieve **bold**, *italic*, arbitrary text colors, font sizes, text alignment including justify and more - as far as HTML and styling instructions support this.
+This allows to achieve **bold**, *italic*, arbitrary text colors, font sizes, text alignment including justify and more - as far as the PDF subset of HTML and styling instructions supports this.
 This is similar to what happens in :meth:`Page.insert_htmlbox`.
 The base library will for example pull in required fonts if it encounters characters not contained in the standard ones.
 Some parameters are ignored if this option is set, as mentioned above.
 Default is ``False``.

       :arg str style: supply optional HTML styling information in CSS syntax.
 Ignored if `richtext=False`.